wpilibsuite/frc-docs/source/docs/software/basic-programming/joystick.rst

 The ``XboxController`` class provides named methods (e.g. ``getXButton``, ``getXButtonPressed``, ``getXButtonReleased``) for each of the buttons, and the indices can be accessed with ``XboxController.Button.kX.value``.
 The rumble feature of the controller can be controlled by using ``XboxController.setRumble(GenericHID.RumbleType.kRightRumble, value)``.
 Many users do a split stick arcade drive that uses the left stick for just forwards / backwards and the right stick for left / right turning.

+.. important:: Due to differences in coordinate systems, teams usually negate the values when reading joystick axes.
+See the :ref:`docs/software/basic-programming/coordinate-system:Joystick and controller coordinate system` section for more detail.

 ``PS4Controller`` Class
 -----------------------